Email marketing is the most effective tactic for increasing sales during the holidays.

 For example, I never buy my wife clothes as a gift.
 I have a good idea of her style, but don’t feel confident enough to pick out something she would like.

-But if she created a wishlist at her favorite store, and emailed it to me, then I probably would buy that because it’s easy and convenient (and men like easy and convenient gifts).
+But if she created a wishlist at her favorite store, and emailed it to me, then I probably would buy that because it’s easy and convenient (and men like easy and convenient gifts such as diamond earrings).

 How can you incorporate viral hooks into your emails, that actually gives someone the reason to share it?